 More articles Thursday 21 June 2012 12:05pm

-The Edinburgh International Book Festival invites authors and audiences to rethink the world around them
+Today we launched the 2012 Book Festival programme which invites visiting authors and audience members to rethink the world around us.

-Nick Barley, Director of the Edinburgh International Book Festival said “In 2012, the Year of Creative Scotland, we are delighted to showcase some of the best Scottish writing, from well-established authors to debut novelists, as well as welcoming some extraordinary literary talent from around the world to help us rethink aspects of society that affect our everyday lives.
-This is a year for taking stock about what matters to us in a time of uncertainty, doubt and data overload.
-It is also, of course, a time when Scotland is preparing to make a big decision about its own future.
-All this and more will be discussed, deliberated, considered, broadcast live online via the Edinburgh World Writers’ Conference, and disseminated around the world – we look forward to a lively, informed and informative debate.”
+Book Festival Director Nick Barley said: ‘We are delighted to showcase some of the best Scottish writing, from well-established authors to debut novelists, as well as welcoming some extraordinary literary talent from around the world to help us rethink aspects of society that affect our everyday lives.
+This is a year for taking stock about what matters to us in a time of uncertainty, doubt and data overload…we look forward to a lively, informed and informative debate.’

 Bringing their own perspective to proceedings we are delighted to welcome broadcasters James Naughtie and Sue MacGregor as our Guest Selectors.
 Naughtie will take a look at ‘Britain Today’ with politicians Tom Watson, Paddy Ashdown and Alistair Darling, novelist Zadie Smith and poet Ruth Padel, whilst Sue MacGregor will host a series of events under the heading ‘A Survival Kit for the Information Age’ featuring Maajid Nawaz, Prue Leith, Charles Ferguson, Tessa Hadley, Sarah Hall and A L Kennedy.